The rise, fall, and rebirth of this classic American over-under shotgun

 The twelve-bore came with four factory screw-in chokes (skeet, IC, mod, and full) to accommodate both lead and steel loads for a variety of upland and waterfowl birds in an array of landscapes and environments.
 My father’s preference was shooting the bottom barrel first, with Improved Cylinder, followed up with the top barrel fitted with a Modified choke.
 This selection was pretty much his standard for most type of upland hunting.

 The gleaming oil-finished wooden butt stock and forend were made from high quality, American, homegrown walnut and sealed with a satin weather-resistant finish.
 Small details such as the checkering on the pistol grip and forend gave it a classy look.
 The Ruger Company had gone with the classic top checkering, giving the shotgun more visual appeal.
 It consists of grooves cut at a 60- to 90-degree angle, which create points at the intersection of the horizontal and vertical lines.
 These points resemble a diamond shape, which help with the grip.
 The forearm sported a multi-point scalloped design.
 Rounding out the shotgun is the rubber recoil pad that comes standard on the 12- and 20-gauge models (a plastic butt plate adorns the 28-gauge).
 “The Red” is truly appealing to the eye.
-Its beauty and price tag did not discourage my father into taking it into the marsh to shoot ducks, but he was meticulous about keeping it in pristine condition.
+Its beauty and price tag did not discourage my father into taking it into the marsh to shoot waterfowl, but he was meticulous about keeping it in pristine condition.
 To this day, for the amount of usage and conditions the shotgun has endured, it is in exceptionally good shape.
 Its nicks and light blemishes and scratches in the wood hold stories of past hunts and memories afield.

 History of the Ruger Red Label shotgun